neubot/neubot/doc/neubot.1.rst

 transferred bytes by the elapsed time.
 To avoid consuming too much user resources, the ``bittorrent`` test adapts the number of bytes to transfer such that the test runs for about ten seconds.

+The ``dash`` test emulates the DASH (Dynamic Adaptive Streaming over HTTP) protocol, which is defined in the DASH ISO/IEC 23009-1 standard.
+The DASH test uses the time that connect() takes to complete as an estimator of the round-trip time.
+The DASH test pretends to download a video resource, which is divided into two-second chunks that are encoded at diverse bitrates (e.g., 100 Kbit/s, 1 Mbit/s).
+When the download of a chunk is complete, the DASH test computes the download speed by dividing the amount of received bytes by the elapsed time.
+If the elapsed time is less than two seconds, the DASH test requests the next chunk using an higher bitrate.
+Conversely, if the elapsed time is higher than two seconds, the DASH test request the next chunk using a lower bitrate.
+Differently from the DASH protocol, which aims to provide the user with the best video quality that his/her Internet connection can sustain, the DASH test is less aggressive, because we do not want the test to add to much extra latency to the interactive network connections of our users.
+In other words this test is optimized to yield the best streaming rate that the Internet connection can sustain *without creating too much extra delay*.

 The ``raw`` test performs a `raw` 10-second TCP download to estimate the download goodput.
 Also, it estimates the goodput from the